theburningmonk/stream_ext/doc/getting_started.md

 ### window

 The `StreamExt.window` method projects each value from the input stream into consecutive non-overlapping windows.
-Each value proudced by the output stream contains a list of values up to the specified count.
+Each value produced by the output stream contains a list of values up to the specified count.

 The output stream will complete if:
 * the input stream has completed and any buffered elements have been upshed